 August 14, 2019 | Story by: Erin Utter | Photos by: Taylor J. Photography- Header photo.
 Courtesy of Hayley Pierzynski

 Brewery Becker is a staple in Brighton.
-But does anyone know its history?
-Neither did we!
-To find out more about Brewery Becker, we contacted the owner and brew master Matt Becker.
+We spoke to the owner and brewmaster, Matt Becker.
 He gave us more information on the history of Brewery Becker, the building, and a sneak peek and what’s to come for the business!

 Request A Visitors Guide